 Main Differences Between Author and Writer

-- A specific set of skills is required to become an author, on the other hand, a writer requires skills that are necessary to do his job.
+- A specific set of skills is required to become an author; however, a writer requires the skills necessary to do his job.

-- The main focus of an author is to develop plots and ideas and narrate a story based on them, on the other hand, a writer focuses on developing and delivering his work as and when required in his job.
+- The main focus of an author is to develop plots and ideas and narrate a story based on them; on the other hand, a writer focuses on developing and delivering his work as and when required in his job.

-- To become an author person requires a good imagination and thought process while to become a writer no such thing is required.
+- Becoming an author requires a good imagination and thought process, while no such thing is required to become a writer.